b-g-goodell/mrl-skunkworks-mirror/Konferenco/2019/Guides/monkonguideforCC.md

 ## 12. SEND OUT THE REGISTRATION INFORMATION.

 Sometimes the CC will have to meet once or more in the weeks leading up to the event (for example if the details for some conference-call-style panel requires extra discussion, or if speakers have to cancel).
-Donít be afraid to meet again.
+Don‚Äôt be afraid to meet again.

 Sometimes speakers cancel last-minute for personal reasons like deaths in the family or illness, and so on.
-Itís not personal.
+It‚Äôs not personal.

 You have a backup list of speakers in case this happens.
-If speakers canít be replaced, sessions can be made shorter and coffee breaks can be extended.
+If speakers can‚Äôt be replaced, sessions can be made shorter and coffee breaks can be extended.

 **What to do:**
   * At least three weeks before the event, the invitation czar should contact each speaker and confirm with them (or should have before drafting the schedule)